timescale/docs/mst/failover.md

 `replica.servicename.timescaledb.io` is updated, and the old replica server is deleted.

-For premium plans this step is executed for both replica servers before master server is replaced.
+For premium plans, this step is executed for both replica servers before the master server is replaced.
 Two new servers are started, backup is restored, and one new server is synced up to old master server.
 When it is time to switch the master to a new server, the old master is terminated and one of the new replica servers